Jiahui-Zhou98/Personal-Website/README.md

 ## Project Objective

 This is a personal website showcasing my background, skills, projects, and hobbies as a Computer Science student at Northeastern University.
-The website serves as a professional portfolio and personal introduction page.
+The website serves as a professional portfolio and personal introduction page

 ## Screenshot